pruthvishetty1789/Quiz-App-/README.md

 4. Use the chatbot (💬) if you need help
 5. Submit when done to see your score

+For a detailed learning path, curated resources, and study tips, check out the [LEARN.md](LEARN.md) file.

 ## ✨ Features

 ### 📝 Available Quiz Topics